All About Naturopathic Medicine

 How Does Naturopathic Training Compare With Medical Training?

-One difference between naturopathic training and medical training is the former’s exams are actually quite a bit longer, lasting around a week.
+One difference between naturopathic training and medical training is that the former’s exams are actually quite a bit longer, lasting around a week.

-The board exams required to obtain your naturopathic medicine license are extremely rigorous and time-intensive.
+The board exams required to obtain your naturopathic medicine license are extremely rigorous and time intensive.

 Why Would Somebody See A Naturopathic Doctor?

-There are numerous reasons why you should consider visiting a naturopathic doctor — let’s go through a few common reasons I encounter with my patients.
+There are numerous reasons why you should consider visiting a naturopathic doctor.

-is all about working outside the conventional box to investigate health issues.
+It’s all about working outside the conventional box to investigate health issues.

-It can be difficult to figure out the root cause of such problems, and your naturopathic doctor can help you get to the bottom of it, as well as investigate anything that may be exacerbating your symptoms.
+It can be difficult to figure out the root cause of such problems, and your naturopathic doctor can help you get to the bottom of it.

 herbs and food used in naturopathic medicine | Dr. JJ Dugoua, ND | Naturopathic Doctor in Toronto